Hullow/42/Resources-and-notes/Learning-notes/Linux.md

 - Communication protocols like *ssh* and *telnet* depend on terminal emulation to interact with the OS.
  Terminal allocation

+## Kernel
+### cgroups
+Abbreviated from control groups, cgroups are a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, etc.) of a collection of [[Computing-notes.md^Process|processes]].
+- Developed by Google engineers from 2006 under the name "process containers", before changing the nomenclature to avoid confusion.

 ## Security
 #security
 ### File permissions